This Key Lime Soda Pound Cake is made with sprinkles and key lime juice and topped with white chocolate coating and more sprinkles.

-I made this cake last night.
+I made this Key Lime Soda Pound Cake last night.

 For the first time ever using this pan the cake stuck and came out with small chunks missing.